 - Will it need redone eventually?
 Well, it will wear like any fabric does.
 Which means eventually everything shows wear after years and years of use.

-Don’t forget that any products you order from Heirloom Traditions site HERE are always 10% off if you use my coupon code of MAGICBRUSH .
-Plus, all orders over $75 come with free shipping!
-They are the only ones who carry this fabric paint.
+Heirloom Traditions is the only company that carries this fabric paint.
 Yes, I have tried the “other stuff” and mixed it with fabric softener and water and oh my goodness…. it was a stiff mess.
-And please pick up one of my favorite chalk-type paint brushes while you’re shopping HTP.
+And please pick up one of my favorite chalk-type paint brushes while you’re shopping.
 These oval brushes are worth the investment and the best at working with chalk-type paints!

 As long as you sand after, this velvet will remain soft!
 Go ahead and paint velvet!